jazzband/django-axes/docs/4_configuration.rst

    * - AXES_COOLOFF_TIME
      - None
-     - If set, defines a period of inactivity after which old failed login attempts will be cleared.
+     - If set, defines the cool-off period after which the lockout is lifted (old attempts are ignored).
 If ``None``, lockout is permanent until the attempts are manually cleared.
 Can be set to a Python timedelta object, an integer, a float, a callable, or a string path to a callable which takes the request as argument.
+       Callable must accept a single request argument (Django-Axes 7.0+ signature).
        For an integer or float, it will be interpreted as a number of hours:
        ``1`` is 1 hour, ``0.5`` is 30 minutes.
 A ``timedelta`` is recommended for clarity.
        See also ``AXES_USE_ATTEMPT_EXPIRATION`` for rolling window behavior.